 - Rather than spend a pretty penny, consider using a mobile hotspot and free public Wi-Fi instead.

 Part-time and full-time van and RV-living has seen a massive resurgence over the past few years.
-The world has also increasingly relied on internet access for ordinary needs -- banking, communication, everything.
+The world has also increasingly relied on internet access for ordinary needs — banking, communication, everything.
 But when you’re in the middle of nowhere, you might not have mobile data connectivity to rely on.
-If you’re a traveler in an RV or van and find yourself with spotty connectivity, you may need satellite internet for your RV.
+If you’re a traveler in an RV or van and find yourself with spotty connectivity, you may need satellite internet.